fauna/faunadb-swift/CONTRIBUTING.md

 The easiest way to start contributing is searching open issues by `help wanted` tag.
 We also add a `difficulty` tag (difficulty: easy, difficulty: moderate, difficulty: hard) in order to give an idea of how complex it can be to implement the feature according maintainers project experience.

 * Add test coverage to the feature or fix.
 We only accept new feature pull requests that have related test coverage.
 This allows us to keep the library stable as we move forward.
-* Remember to document the new feature.
-We do not accept new feature pull requests without its associated documentation.
-* In case of a new feature please update the example project showing the feature.
 * Please only one fix or feature per pull request.
 This will increase the chances your feature will be merged.